List of Grishaverse characters: Mayu Kir-Kaat

 Mayu Kir-Kaat is Princess Ehri's bodyguard and a soldier for Shu Han.
 She develops feelings for Isaak while he is disguised as Nikolai but kills him to fulfill her duty.
-She would later feel great remorse for what she did and rebel against Shu Han's Queen Makhi, freeing the khergud Grisha soldiers being fed jurda parem including her twin brother Reyem.
+She would later feel great remorse for what she did and rebel against Shu Han's Queen Makhi, freeing the khergud Grisha soldiers being fed jurda parem, including her twin brother Reyem.
 She later attends Zoya's coronation.

 Sankt Juris of the Sword

 Sankt Juris is a Grisha saint from the Wandering Isle who slew a dragon in his youth.
 He is revealed to still be alive trapped inside the Shadow Fold alongside Sankta Lizabeta and Sankt Grigori.
 He becomes Zoya's mentor and trains her to become a more powerful Grisha using the older and more proper ways of using the Small Science.
-He is a Squaller, a Tidemaker, an Inferi, and a Fabrikator.
+He is a Squaller, a Tidemaker, an Inferni, and a Fabrikator.
 He is killed by Lizabeta, but continues to live on inside Zoya.
 He is based on Saint George.